Pro-Palestine supporters gather in London to urge Gaza ceasefire

 And last week Prime Minister Rishi Sunak warned that democracy is being targeted by extremists and said there are “forces here at home trying to tear us apart”.

-Mr Sunak, in a message aimed at those taking part in pro-Palestine protests, urged people to reject extremist messages.
+He urged those taking part in pro-Palestine protests to reject extremist messages.

-Ben Jamal, director of Palestine Solidarity Campaign, responded to the Prime Minister’s address by suggesting he “look in the mirror” and expel some senior MPs from his party.
+Ben Jamal, director of the Palestine Solidarity Campaign, said it was the 10th national march and it was “unprecedented” in recent British political history to see “this many people marching for this length of time”.

+He said the protesters think the Government is “complicit” in what is happening to the people of Gaza and is “failing to put pressure on Israel” and “failing to call unequivocally for a ceasefire”.